ExPLAIND: Unifying Model, Data, and Training Attribution to Study Model Behavior: Technical Details and Hyperparameters

-We train a ResNet 9 model with with 5 layers and two residual blocks, each consisting of two additional convolution layers, with maxpooling, ReLU activations and a logarithmic softmax over a two dimensional output.
-For details, please see the code supplements.

-We take the CIFAR2 subset of CIFAR10 consisting of the dog- and cat-classes (10000 samples).
-We train using SGD with momentum of 0.9 for 12 epochs with a mini-batch size of 256 and weight decay of 0.005.
-We use a learning rate schedule that peaks in epoch 5 at 0.1.
+\paragraph{CIFAR-2 model.} We train a ResNet $9$ model \citep{he16resnet} with with $5$ layers and two residual blocks, each consisting of two additional convolution layers with max-pooling, ReLU activations and a logarithmic softmax over the two dimensional output.
+We take the CIFAR-2 subset of CIFAR-10 \citep{krizhevsky2014cifar} consisting of the classes dog and cat ($10000$ samples) and train using SGD with momentum of $0.9$ for $12$ epochs with a mini-batch size of $256$ and weight decay of $0.005$.
+We use a learning rate schedule that peaks in epoch $5$ at $0.1$.
 The loss is a cross entropy loss assuming logarithmic probability inputs.

+\paragraph{MNIST model.} We train a four-layer CNN model on a subset of 5120 samples of MNIST \cite{lecunGradientbasedLearningApplied1998}, a standard setting for handwritten digit recognition.
+The model consists of two convolution blocks, each comprised of a convolution layer, max pooling, and a ReLU activation, and two fully connected layers where the first is followed by another ReLU activation and the final output is gained via a softmax over the ten output dimensions, which serves as the input of the cross-entropy loss target.
+The model is trained using AdamW with betas $\beta = (0.7, 0.9)$, weight decay of $\lambda=0.1$, and a constant learning rate of $\gamma=0.01$ (the remaining hyperparameters are chosen as the \texttt{torch} defaults).
+Further, we use a batch size of 256 and train for a single epoch.
+The resulting model achieves $93.55\%$ accuracy on a test set of $1024$ samples.